RobertsBatars/ai-node-builder/devdocs.md

 *   **State Management**: The server provides WebSocket actions to `get_initial_context`, `load_display_context` from a file, and `clear_display_context`.
 Clearing the context also resets the `initial_graph_hash` and the warning flags, allowing a new session to begin.

+*   **Warning Filter & Display Context Access**: The Display Panel includes a warning filter toggle.
+When enabled, warnings are filtered from display context accessed by nodes via `self.get_display_context()`.
+Warning logic was moved from engine to user action handlers (RUN/Listen buttons) to prevent spam from parallel workflows.

 ## **4. Node Implementation and Framework (Successful Components)**

 ### **4.1.
 The BaseNode and EventNode Abstract Classes**